Sisarus/nestjs-api-todo/README.md

 npx prisma start
 ```

 Signup and signin do not need JWT Token.
 When using signin and everything goes right, back will return JWT Token that last 15m.
-Chance token lastin time from: src/auth/auth.service.ts  and row 68
+Chance token lasting time from: src/auth/auth.service.ts -> row 68.
-Others will nees this as header:
+Others calls will need this as header "Authorization Bearer AUTH_TOKEN"
-Authorization Bearer [JWT.token]

 #### Addresses for data
 - **POST** */api/v1/signup*: Sign up as an user of the system, using email & password